-- i.
-Wash the genital area thoroughly with Clean water (may be omitted for urine Routine Examination). - ii.
+i.
+Wash the genital area thoroughly with - Clean water (may be omitted for urine Routine Examination).

+- ii.
 With two fingers of one hand, hold the outer folds of vagina (labia) apart.
 With the other hand, rinse the area from the front to the back with running tap water. - iii.
 Start urination so that the stream of urine should flow without touching the skin.
-After a few moments, place a sterile container under the stream of urine.
-Remove it from the urine stream the moment required amount of urine is collected. - iv.
+After a few moments, place a sterile container under the stream of urine. - iv.
 Secure and tighten the cap on the container.